Recent Advances in Optimal Transport for Machine Learning: Unsupervised Learning

 Based on both \glspl{aae} and \glspl{vae},~\cite{tolstikhin2018wasserstein} proposed the \gls{wae} framework, which is a generalization of \glspl{aae}.
 Their insight is that, when using a deterministic decoding function $g_{\theta}$, one may simplify the \gls{mk} formulation,

 As follows,~\cite{tolstikhin2018wasserstein} suggests enforcing the constraint in the infimum through a penalty term $\Omega$, leading to,

 for $\lambda > 0$.
 This expression is minimized jointly w.r.t. $\theta$ and $\eta$.
 As choices for the penalty $\Omega$,~\cite{tolstikhin2018wasserstein} proposes using either the \gls{js} divergence, or the \gls{mmd} distance.
-In the first case the formulation falls back to a mini-max problem much alike the \gls{aae} framework.
+In the first case the formulation falls back to a mini-max problem similar to the \gls{aae} framework.
 A third choice was proposed by~\cite{patrini2020sinkhorn}, which relies on the Sinkhorn loss $S_{c,\epsilon}$, thus leveraging the work of~\cite{genevay2018learning}.